Use this guide to register your logger, set alarm limits, start recording, and retrieve data from your LT5GEO External Probe cellular logger.

 You supply

-• LogTag® Online account, set up for Transit shipping
+- LogTag® Online account, set up for the monitoring workflow you need

 Smart Probes